Juraaas/python_projects/vision_ticketless_parking_system/README.md

 End-to-end computer vision pipeline for automated vehicle entry and exit monitoring in parking lots, without the need for physical tickets.
 The system detects vehicles, identifies license plates, performs OCR recognition, tracks plates across frames and generates structured parking events ready to integrate with automated parking management systems.
-The goal of the project is to build a modular, production-oriented vision pipeline, similar to real-world ANPR (Automatic Number Plate Recognition) systems used in modern parking infrastructure.
+The goal of the project is to build a **modular, production-oriented ANPR system, similar to real-world applications used in modern parking infrastructure.

 ---